-Prepared by: Dr. Shellie Brown, Director of Teacher Education
+Prepared by: Dr. Shellie Brown, Dean & Director of Teacher Education, School of Education & Social Sciences

 Overview

 Bluefield University (BU) is situated in the state of Virginia.
 The Bluefield University Educator Preparation Program (EPP) graduates obtain teacher licensure through the Virginia Department of Education (VDOE).
 The VDOE does not share data with EPPs once its graduates are teaching within public schools (PreK-12) in the state.
 Therefore, in response to the Council for the Accreditation of Educator Preparation (CAEP) standard 4 and revised standard 4.1, the BU EPP presents this condensed case study containing a sample of its completers over the last three years.